- Annual Travel Insurance

 Potential problems in Brazil

 Some parts of Brazil aren’t safe for tourists1 and it may come as a shock to Aussies to find that there are some serious no-go areas, such as the favelas.
 If you’re targeted by criminals, it’s recommended to hand over your belongings and avoid escalating the situation.
-As well as high crime rates in some parts, there’s also the risk of mosquito-borne diseases like dengue fever, malaria and yellow fever, as well as the Zika virus1.
+As well as high crime rates in some parts, there’s also the risk of mosquito-borne diseases like dengue fever, malaria, yellow fever, as well as the Zika virus1.
+For diseases like yellow fever, you can get a vaccination before you leave.

 What your travel insurance should cover